Information on Online Invigilation.

-The use of proctoring in online exams requires approval from the relevant College Teaching and Learning / Education Committee.
+The use of Online Invigilation for exams requires approval from the relevant College Teaching and Learning / Education Committee.
 Requests should be made to the relevant School Board of Studies in the first instance.
 If the Board of Studies supports the request, the School should then seek approval from College as appropriate.

 For further information contact:

-Possible use cases where online proctoring may be appropriate
+Possible use cases where online Invigilation may be appropriate